How to Use Public Speaking on Social Media to Grow Your Business

 Liam Sandford

-Public speaking has evolved beyond conference stages and event speaker slots.
-In today’s attention economy, your audience is not waiting in a room, they are scrolling through feeds.
-The new stage is digital, and the stage is your phone camera.
-The marketers and business leaders who succeed today are those who understand how to use public speaking on social media to connect with audiences, build trust, and drive measurable growth.
+Public speaking has moved off the conference stage.
+Your audience is not sitting in a room waiting for you, they are scrolling a feed, and the new stage is the camera on your phone.
+The marketers and business owners winning today are the ones who use public speaking on social media to connect with that audience, build trust, and drive measurable growth.

-Platforms like YouTube, Instagram Reels, LinkedIn video, and TikTok allow you to reach audiences at scale, share your expertise, and influence decision makers long before a sales conversation begins.
-When you treat these videos as extensions of your public speaking, structured, strategic, and story driven, you transform them into a consistent marketing growth engine for your brand or business.
+YouTube, Instagram, LinkedIn and TikTok let you reach people at scale, share your expertise, and influence buyers long before a sales conversation ever starts.
+Treat your videos as public speaking, structured, deliberate and story driven, and they stop being random posts and become a consistent growth engine for your business.

 The Rise of Public Speaking on Social Media

-For decades, public speaking felt like it was reserved for stages, boardrooms, or live events.
-Now, the same skills that make a great speaker such as clarity, storytelling, confidence, and presence are the foundation of success on social media.
-Video is the most engaging form of content online, and social algorithms consistently reward creators who can hold attention and deliver value in seconds.
+The same skills that make a great speaker, clarity, storytelling, confidence and presence, are exactly what wins on social media.
+Video is the most engaging format online, and the algorithms reward people who can hold attention and deliver value in seconds.
+Public speaking simply moved platforms.

 Why Public Speaking on Social Media Works

-Public speaking humanizes your brand.
-It allows people to see your face, hear your tone, and feel your energy.
-When translated to social platforms, that human connection becomes a powerful differentiator.
+Public speaking humanises your brand.
+People see your face, hear your tone, and feel your energy, and on social that human connection is a real advantage over faceless competitors.
+Here is why it works so well for marketers and business owners.

 Visibility Through Authenticity

-Social algorithms prioritize human led, video first content.
-When you speak directly to your audience, you outperform faceless brands who aren’t using public speaking as a marketing channel.
+The algorithms favour human led, video first content.
+When you speak straight to camera, you out reach the faceless brands who are not using speaking as a channel at all.

 Trust Through Transparency

-Seeing you speak builds familiarity and trust faster than text or graphics ever can.
-It shows your audience there is a real expert behind the brand.
+Watching you speak builds familiarity faster than any text or graphic, because it shows there is a real expert behind the brand.
+People buy from people they feel they know.

 Emotional Engagement